 - 1/2 tsp cinnamon

 - Preheat oven to 425 degrees F. Line a baking sheet with parchment paper.

 - If you haven't, boil sweet potatoes, let cool, mash it.
 You need 1 1/2 cups to make this recipe.

 - In a separate large bowl, add flour, baking powder, and salt.
 Whisk together.
-Grate in your butter to the bowl.
-After about ever 4 tbsp, fold the butter in with flour (this helps it not clump and stay cold).
+Grate in your frozen butter to the bowl.
+After about every 4 tbsp, fold the butter in with flour (this helps it not clump and stay cold).
 Stir together one last time to make sure well combined.

 - Onto a lightly floured surface, dump out the bowl.
 Use yours hands to gather the dough together and press into a rectangle.
 The dough should be scraggly/crumbly.
 Press the dough down to about 1 1/4 inches thick.

 - Fold the top 1/3 of the dough into the middle.
 Then, fold the bottom 1/3 to the middle.
 (Similar to how you would fold a paper.
 Flour dough a little if sticky.
 Press the dough out to 1 inch thick and repeating folding process.